aniou/morfeo/doc/HACKING.rst

 The shortcut ``platform->bus`` is a matter of convenience.
-It is a lot easier to type ``p.bus->read()`` than ``p.cpu0.bus->read()``, especially when we are coming to multiple CPUs on single bus:
+It is a lot easier to type ``p.bus->read()`` than ``p.cpu0.bus->read()``, especially when we want to have multiple CPUs on a single bus:
 "via which one should I write when I need to upload a simple file into memory from GUI level?"